gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 Allowing DTLS Messages on any stream: RFC6083 requires DTLS messages that are not user message data to be sent on stream 0 and that this stream is used with in-order delivery.
 That can actually limit the applications that can use DTLS/SCTP.
-In addition with DTLS 1.3 encrypting the actual message type it is anyway not available.
+In addition, with DTLS 1.3 encrypting the actual message type it is anyway not available.
-   Therefore a more flexible rule set is used that relies on DTLS handling reordering.
+   Therefore, a more flexible rule set is used that relies on DTLS handling reordering.

 Clarifications: Some implementation experiences have been gained that